loadcode229/top_breweries/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/top_breweries`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+TODO: Delete this and the text above, and describe your gem Hello!
+Welcome to the Top_Breweries gem!
+This gem provides a CLI to view the top breweries in each state which is scraped from the Thrillist website

 ## Installation